Sexualization: Effects on children

+Australia

 In 2006, an Australian report called Corporate paedophilia: sexualisation of children in Australia was published.
 The Australian report summarises its conclusion as follows:

 Images of sexualised children are becoming increasingly common in advertising and marketing material.
 Children who appear aged 12 years and under are dressed, posed and made up in the same way as sexy adult models.
 Children that appear on magazines are seen older than they really are because of the sexualised clothes they are given to pose in.
 "Corporate paedophilia" is a metaphor used to describe advertising and marketing that sexualises children in these ways.

-In 2007, the American Psychological Association published a report titled Report of the APA Task Force on the Sexualization of Girls, discussed below.

-In 2010, the American Psychological Association published an additional report titled "Report of the APA Task Force on the Sexualization of Girls", which performed a study where college students were asked to try on and evaluate either a swimsuit or a sweater.
-While they waited for 10 minutes wearing the garment, they completed a math test.
-The results revealed that young women in swimsuits performed significantly worse on the math problems than did those wearing sweaters.
-The hypothesis is that individuals about to try on the sweaters had less pressure to look beautiful because they were not wearing revealing clothing therefore they performed better.